 NEGWA/USW – Opposes this inclusion because it represents a departure from GSEP’s original purpose to replace/repair chronically leaky/compromised pipeline already present in communities around the Commonwealth; the working group did not study how such a inclusion would affect system safety, reliability, and cost for those remaining on the system and the Commonwealth more broadly.
 Believes that the primary focus of GSEP should remain on natural gas system safety and reliability.
 The working group also failed to consider how departing from GSEP’s original purpose would impact LDC system safety and reliability.

-HEET/PowerOptions - HEET/PowerOptions did not suggest this edit.
-Renewable natural gas or hydrogen will only increase customer energy bills considerably, while not reducing at all the need for leak-prone gas pipe replacement, or the looming problem of stranded assets.
-Additionally, if the “low carbon” gas is hydrogen, it can significantly reduce safety.
-And even if these fuels are considered fossil-fuel free, they are not emissions free.
-HEET suggests instead (text in bold is the changed text): “The department shall consider the costs and benefits of the plan including, but not limited to, impacts on ratepayers, including overall energy bills, reductions of natural gas emissions through a reduction in natural gas system leaks and improvements to public health and safety, and the extent to which the use of non-gas pipe alternatives advance the objectives of the energy policy of the state…”
+HEET, PowerOptions - Low carbon gasses are generally considered to be renewable natural gas or hydrogen.
+These gasses will increase customer energy bills significantly, while not reducing at all the need for leak-prone gas pipe replacement, or the looming problem of stranded assets.
+Additionally, if the “low carbon” gas is hydrogen, it can reduce safety since hydrogen is the smallest molecule in the universe (meaning it’s very hard to contain in pipes) and it is corrosive to most leakprone pipe materials.
+Combustion of hydrogen can also produce NOx, which produces health effects including asthma, therefore the use of hydrogen presents equity issues.It has a much wider explosive range than natural gas and its flame is hard to see under many circumstances.
+It would be surprising if the utilities (being so safety conscious) would want hydrogen.

+Thus HEET suggests using the term “non-gas pipe alternative” instead of “low-carbon gas resources.”

 Improves gas system resiliency through diversification of supply options